Vietnam.vn - Nền tảng quảng bá Việt Nam

 People who drink alcohol for a long time, along with unscientific and uncontrolled eating, excess energy, and do not take medication as directed by the doctor can increase blood sugar.
 On the contrary, diabetics who abuse alcohol but do not eat properly, especially when malnourished for a long time, can have severe hypoglycemia.

 Alcohol also damages the liver - the main organ responsible for detoxification and energy storage in the body.
-When blood sugar levels are low, glycogen stored in the liver is broken down into glucose and released as energy.
+When blood sugar levels are low, glycogen stored in the liver is broken down into glucose and released for energy.
 A liver damaged by alcohol abuse cannot perform its task of supplying sugar to the body when hypoglycemia occurs, leading to more serious progression.

 Beer and alcohol affect blood sugar.
 Photo: Freepik